Nicconike/Steam-Stats/README.md

                 STEAM_API_KEY: ${{ secrets.STEAM_API_KEY }}
                 STEAM_ID: ${{ vars.STEAM_ID }}
                 STEAM_CUSTOM_ID: ${{ vars.STEAM_CUSTOM_ID }}
+				WORKSHOP_STATS: True # Optional
+                LOG_SCALE: True # Optional
 ```
 ***
 ## Contributions

+Star⭐ and Fork🍴 the Repo to start with your feature request(or bug) and experiment with the project to implement whatever Idea you might have and sent the Pull Request through 🤙

 Please refer [Contributing.md](https://github.com/Nicconike/Steam-Stats/blob/master/.github/CONTRIBUTING.md) to get to know how to contribute to this project.
 And thank you for considering to contribute.